leap-stc/leap-stc.github.io/book/guides/vscode_remoteSSH_guide.md

 1. Verify that authorized_keys contains your key by running `cat ~/.ssh/authorized_keys` on the JupyterLab Terminal

-1. If it is empty or nonexistent, then create the file authorized_keys and paste your ssh public key (`cat ~/.ssh/id_ed25519.pub`, from local terminal) and save file.
+1. If it is empty or nonexistent, then create the file authorized_keys in the ~/.ssh/ directory and paste your ssh public key (`cat ~/.ssh/id_ed25519.pub`, from local terminal) and save file.

 With that, we are ready to go!

-## [Local Terminal] Try `ssh`-ing into your JupyterHub!
+## 4 [Local Terminal] Try `ssh`-ing into your JupyterHub!

 After all this is setup, you're now able to ssh in!
 On your local terminal, try: